Musk calls for impeachment as Trump feud escalates

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Trump started the feud in remarks from the Oval Office.
-Musk quickly responded with posts on his social media site X, and within hours both were trading barbs on their respective social media platforms.
+President Donald Trump threatened on Thursday to cut off government contracts with billionaire Elon Musk's companies, while Musk suggested Trump should be impeached, turning their bromance into an all-out brawl on social media.

-"The easiest way to save money in our Budget, Billions and Billions of Dollars, is to terminate Elon's Governmental Subsidies and Contracts," Trump wrote on his Truth Social.
+The hostilities began when Trump criticized Tesla CEO Musk in the Oval Office.
+Within hours, the once-close relationship had disintegrated in full public view, as the world's most powerful man and its richest launched personal barbs at one another on Trump's Truth Social and Musk's X.

-Their sparring hammered shares of Musk's electric vehicle maker Tesla, which lost about $US150 billion in value, closing down 14.3% for the day.
+"The easiest way to save money in our Budget, Billions and Billions of Dollars, is to terminate Elon's Governmental Subsidies and Contracts," Trump posted on Truth Social.

-Trump's Republicans hold majorities in both chambers of Congress and are highly unlikely to impeach him.
+Wall Street traders dumped shares of Musk's electric vehicle maker and Tesla closed down 14.3%, losing about $150 billion (NZ$249b) in market value.
+It was Tesla's largest single-day decline in value in its history.

-The trouble between the two built up over the week.
-On Tuesday, Musk began denouncing Trump's sweeping tax-cut and spending bill.
-The president held his tongue while Musk, his former adviser, campaigned to torpedo the bill, saying it would add too much to the nation's $US36.2 trillion in debt.
+The trouble between the two started brewing days ago, when Musk denounced Trump's sweeping tax-cut and spending bill.
+The president initially held his tongue while Musk campaigned to torpedo the bill, saying it would add too much to the nation's $36.2 trillion in debt.

 Trump broke his silence on Thursday, telling reporters in the Oval Office he was "very disappointed" in Musk.